 The third grade program marks the beginning of the “Upper School” at Village.
 Third graders complete the transition from a more developmental “ Lower School” environment into one that is more traditionally academic while engaging in challenging, experiential learning projects across the curriculum.
 They participate in cooperative and collaborative learning activities designed to develop their social and academic skills.

 The language arts curriculum encompasses both a traditional approach to grammar and writing as well as a more progressive approach with projects extending from the novel studies.
 Students solidify literacy skills, in addition to constructing genuine responses to literature.
 The writing program, one of the hallmarks of the third grade program, is integrated extensively throughout the curriculum.
 Students practice writing in a variety of genres, where they learn the writing process.
 Writing is an essential skill that transcends all academic disciplines.

 The Everyday Math series is used as a way to explore math concepts such as place value, positive and negative numbers, measurements, decimals and fractions.
 This exploration of math concepts is supplemented with skill building activities to assist students in making calculations transparent so that they may more fully focus on their problem solving skills.

-The social studies curriculum includes the study of Native Americans, communities, government, and the history of Los Angeles.
+The global studies curriculum includes the study of Native Americans, communities, government, and the history of Los Angeles.
 Students study the ways various groups of people lived, how they interacted with others, and how geography shaped their lives.